Baggage reclaim: Overview

 Depending on the airport, the domestic baggage reclaims area may be located next to or shared with the international reclaim area, or sometimes located in the public part of the airport alongside car rental desks and airport exits, and only passengers at their final destination claim their bags here.
+A shared domestic and international baggage claim is especially common in jurisdictions that employ a red and green channel system for customs, where passengers with goods to declare (carrying goods above the permitted customs limits and/or carrying prohibited items) leave baggage claim through the red channel, which houses the full-scale customs facilities, while passengers with nothing to declare (carrying goods within the permitted customs limits and not carrying prohibited items) go through the green channel, which only houses a one-way gate; in this case, domestic passengers would exit the shared baggage claim through the green channel as they do not have goods which require a customs declaration by definition.

 In most large airports in the United States and in some small ones as well, the domestic baggage reclaims are located on a different floor than the ticket counter, usually lower.

 Efficiency of baggage reclaim units

 The efficiency of baggage reclaim units can be measured in a number of ways including the amount of time a unit is in use for a given flight or the amount of baggage a unit can hold.
 A number of factors can independently affect the efficiency of a particular unit: